alexandre-normand/resume/content/resume.md

 ### [CGI Group Inc.](http://www.cgi.com/)​, Montréal 2004-2006
 **Java Consultant**, ​Specialist for [Bell Canada](http://www.bell.ca/)​, Canada's largest telecommunications company, not that it matters.

-- This was a fun first experience where I was given autonomy and responsibility designing and implementing the backend for the SSO security layer and order processing of the relaunched [bell.ca](http://bell.ca).
+- This was a fun first experience where I had the opportunity to design and implement the SSO security layer and order fulfillment of the relaunched [bell.ca](http://bell.ca).

 ## Education
 ### [University of Quebec](http://www.uqar.ca/)​, Rimouski, ​BSc Comp Sci (2004)